The Magic of Carnival in Rio de Janeiro

 The Porta Bandeira must dance and interact with the Mestre Sala as well as the audience.
 She cannot allow the flag she carries to touch her body or wind around the flagpole.
 To do so would result in a loss of points for her troupe.

 Then come the floats with beautiful women sensually dancing the samba in the tiniest of costumes, accompanied on either side of the floats by ‘alas’ or sections of the samba school.
 Each section has a different type of costume, all of them breathtaking to say the least.

 Each samba school has 80 minutes to parade down the strip at the Sambadrome.
 The Rio Carnival kicks off with the opening ceremony on Friday where King Momo is crowned by Rio’s mayor.
 In the evening a children’s parade sets the tone for the next four days of revelry combined with an intense show of dance, theater, arts and music.

 On Saturday, members of the Access Group strut their stuff in the hopes of joining the major league players.
 Sunday and Monday are reserved for the 13 best samba schools vying for the championship spot where six of the finest march on each day.

 Glorious Themes and Samba Schools

-Rio Carnival Parade Ticket.
+Rio Carnival Parade.
 A Ticket to Lots and Lots of Fun.

 All roads lead to the Rio Sambadrome on Carnival nights.
-It is advisable to take the subway or a taxi to reach the stadium.
-Admission is around $70 for the grand stand, with seating arrangements starting at $200's.
+It is advisable to take the subway, a taxi or our special transfer to reach the stadium.
 However, it is even more fun joining the samba parade.
 To be able to participate in a Samba School parade, all you need to do is pre-order a costume with us.
 Yes, your costume is your ticket to parading.